ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 - **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

 # News
+[05/24] A paper on digital twin-assisted caching optimization has been accepted by [JSAC-SI-OPT'24 special issue](https://www.comsoc.org/publications/journals/ieee-jsac/cfp/advanced-optimization-theory-and-algorithms-next-generation).

 [04/24] Two papers on network digital twin and federated learning poisoning attacks have been accepted by [IFIP/IEEE Networking 2024](https://networking.ifip.org/2024/).

 [04/24] A paper on Byzantine-resilient decentralized federated learning has been accepted by [ACM CCS 2024](https://www.sigsac.org/ccs/CCS2024/home.html) (acceptance rate: 19%).